johhki-4/plant-model-generator/README.md

 ## Visual Components & nxtSTUDIO

 ### Dependencies for the trace generation
-Follow all the steps given by the Factory of the Future Repository on github: https://version.aalto.fi/gitlab/afof/tracing-products/-/tree/master/
+To get started, follow all the steps given by the Factory of the Future Repository on github: https://version.aalto.fi/gitlab/afof/tracing-products/-/tree/master/

 There are two minor changes to their guide that is needed to make this project work.
 The first one is a small addition to the guide when you get to: